nina-mir/CSC317-assignments/assignment-5/READme.md

 I did a demo during Feb.22 session on how to deploy a repo of a static website on GitHub to the internet using GitHub Pages.

-A detailed guide with visualis can be found on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+A detailed guide with graphics can be found on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

 ### Some Tips about this Assignment